The Swinging Star: Background

 The album's lead single, "Kessen wa Kinyōbi," was released on September 19, 1992.
 It served as the theme to the CX music show Ureshi Tanoshi Daisuki - Friday Night Live, on which the band were regular cast members.
 The single's coupling song, "Taiyō ga Miteru" was used in the advertising campaign for Fujifilm's Fujicolor Super HG 400 film.
-The single reached number one on the weekly Oricon Singles Chart and charted for 23 weeks, selling approxametely 1,070,420 copies.
+The single reached number one on the weekly Oricon Singles Chart and charted for 23 weeks, selling approximately 1,070,420 copies.
 Because it sold 856,870 copies in 1992, it finished as the 18th best-performing single of the year.
 It was their first single to sell over a million copies.
 "Haretara Ii ne" was released as the second and final single on October 21, 1992.
 It was the theme song for the NHK dorama series Hilari.
 The single reached number one on the Oricon Singles Chart, becoming the 48th best-selling single of 1992.

-The track "Sweet Sweet Sweet" originated as the ending theme of the video game Sonic the Hedgehog 2, for which Masato Nakamura composed the music, and would later be remixed by American rapper and producer Akon for Sonic the Hedgehog in 2006.
+The track "Sweet Sweet Sweet" originated as the ending theme of the 1992 video game Sonic the Hedgehog 2, for which bassist Masato Nakamura composed the music.
+It would later be remixed by American rapper and producer Akon for Sonic the Hedgehog in 2006.
 The Swinging Star was recorded in Japan and the United Kingdom during 1992, and was mastered by Tim Young at The Hit Factory in London.